Al-Ghazali: Works in Persian

-Al-Ghazali wrote most of his works in Arabic and few in Persian.
+Al-Ghazali wrote most of his works in Persian and in Arabic.
 His most important Persian work is Kimiya-yi sa'adat (The Alchemy of Happiness).
 It is al-Ghazali's own Persian version of Ihya' 'ulum al-din (The Revival of Religious Sciences) in Arabic, but a shorter work.
 It is one of the outstanding works of 11th-century-Persian literature.
 The book was published several times in Tehran by the edition of Hussain Khadev-jam, a renowned Iranian scholar.
 It is translated to English, Arabic, Turkish, Urdu, Azerbaijani and other languages.